What is Android Jetpack and why should we use it?

 In this article, you were introduced with the four main parts of Jetpack.
 Some of the new libraries, like the Navigation library, will change the way you write your apps, making it easier than ever, which is also developed by Andriod app development Melbourne.

-How to Choose the Right Mobile App Development Company in Australia?
+Top 10 Tips to Find the Best Mobile App Development Company